-The campus will take official attendance every day at the beginning of second period.
+The campus will take official attendance every day at 9:30am..

 A student absent for any portion of the day should follow the procedures below to provide documentation of the absence.

 Documentation After an Absence (All Grade Levels)

 A parent must provide an explanation for any absence upon the student's arrival or return to school.
 The student must submit a note signed by the parent.
 The campus may accept a phone call from the parent but reserves the right to require a written note.